jirios125/BST-JS/README.md

 # BST-JS

-TO ADD:
+TO ADD:<br>
-	-findDeepest -> Should return all of the deepest nodes -Add some validations when making the bt (repeated numbers, ordered numbers, righ-child only, left-child only) -Make some testing for all the methods of the tree
+	-findDeepest -> Should return all of the deepest nodes<br>
+	-Add some validations when making the bt (repeated numbers, ordered numbers, righ-child only, left-child only)<br>
+	-Make some testing for all the methods of the tree<br>

 <br>